APAD2024/APAD-Asset-Data/README.md

 #### 2. Asset Data

 This folder contains subfolders for each asset type that contributes to pollution.
-Each subfolder contains data specific to that asset, such as its geographical location, operational details, and other relevant information.
+Each subfolder contains data specific to that asset, such as its geographical location, operational details, name-plate capacity, and other relevant information.

 You can check the asset layers through [gist](https://gist.github.com/khizerzakir)